Rose-STL-Lab/DIVE/README.md

 ## Demo

+Following we provide details to run both datasets presented in our paper.
+If you encounter a problem please feel free to contact the authors.
 ### Deformed and Missing-Data Moving MNIST

 We prepare the code to be trained and tested for Scenario 3 of the experiments for Moving MNIST which includes: